Mataram kingdom: The divide

 This revolt seems to have succeeded in taking over the capital in Mataram for a certain period.
 After defeating the usurper, Pikatan found that this bloodshed has made the capital in Mataram inauspicious, thus he moved the karaton (court) to Mamrati or Amrati located somewhere in Kedu Plain (Progo river valley), northwest from Mataram.

 According to the Shivagrha inscription, a public water project to change the course of a river near Shivagrha temple was undertaken during the construction of the temple.
 The river, identified as the Opak River, now runs north to south on the western side of the Prambanan temple compound.
 Historians suggest that originally the river was curved further to east and was deemed too near to the main temple.
 Experts suggest that the shift of the river was meant to secure the temple complex from the overflowing of lahar volcanic materials from Merapi volcano.

 Later Pikatan decided to abdicate his throne in favour of his youngest son Dyah Lokapala (r.
-855–885).
+855 AD–885 AD).
 Rakai Pikatan retired, renounce worldly affairs and become a hermit named Sang Prabhu Jatiningrat.
 The event also marked with the consecrated ceremony of Shiva image in Prambanan main temple.
 Boechari suggests that the enemy that challenged Pikatan was Rakai Walaing pu Kumbhayoni, a powerful Shaivite landlord and also the branch of the ruling dynasty as he claimed as the descendant of a king that ruled Java.